Last updated at 12:00, 20 Mar 2016 Uploaded at 1:56, 10 Apr 2011

 I am using the Steam version of Oblivion.
 Why doesn't OBSE load?

-- Go to your Steam Settings page, pick the "In-game" tab, and make sure the "Enable Steam Community In-Game" box is checked.
+- Go to your Steam Settings page, pick the "In-game" tab, and make sure the "Enable Steam Overlay" box is checked.

 Before contacting the OBSE Team about an issue, make sure that your game launches properly without OBSE activated.
 Emails can be found in the ReadMe.